-We see ourselves as creative developers, helping professionals to apply ecological principles to their life and work.
+We see ourselves as creative developers, helping people to apply ecological principles to their life and work.
 To start with, our five rules of thumbs are our own guidelines.
-They can help us all to build healthy sustainable communities.
-We are curious if you recognize them as valuable for yourself and your clients.
+Our book 'About God and other animals' describes our own adventures on the path of integrating the untamed wild in our daily lives.

 This story is a real-life account of two urban-based psychologists who innocently set off for a hike in the wilds of Canada.

 Encounters with people and the experience of the wild led them to embark on an inner journey.
 Their personal quest turned into a reflection on the biggest issues of our era: how to come to terms with humanity in these apocalyptic times?
 What life is worth living?